The photo on the LEFT was taken in 1975 and the one on the right was taken in 1979.

 On 29 July 2008 I had several glasses of wine to loosten up (without thinking of the consequences) and went ahead and filed with the FCC for a vanity callsign.
 I have wanted a "K" call since I was first licensed so while the "K5" callsign with my initials was available, I decided to go ahead and apply for it.
 The FCC granted it on 16 August 2008, when I became K5PRT.
 Now I'm left with lots of work (my website, other website user IDs and passwords, etc).
 Not to mention about 750 WB5RPU QSL cards, a baseball cap and several T-shirts with WB5RPU on them, Ham name tags, plus much more, but it was worth it.

 I lived in NYC until I was drafted into the U.S Army on 24 December 1966 (Greetings: Merry Christmas ! ).
-The Army sent me to Fort Jackson, SC for induction station, then on to Fort Hood, Texas for Basic and AIT Training.
+The Army sent me to Fort Jackson, South Carolina for induction station, then on to Fort Hood, Texas for Basic Training and AIT (Advanced Individual Training).
 It turned out I spent the entire 2 year draft enrollment at Fort Hood and was trained as a tank crewman on the M60-A1 battle tank.
 I qualified as "Expert" on all tank weapons as well as the standard tanker sidearm, the M1911-A1 .45 cal automatic handgun.
 To my knowledge, I'm the only one to ever "total" a tank, driving it off a 35 foot cliff (long story, but not my fault).

-I permanently moved to the Central Texas area in January 1971 and have been here ever since.
+I fell in love with Texas while I was in the Army and permanently moved to the Central Texas area in January 1971 and have been here ever since.
 I applied and was hired as a frameman (at $2.37 per hour) on 25 January 1971 with Mid-Texas Communications Co. in Killeen, TX.
 The company was later bought up by Central Telephone and Utilities Corp (CENTEL) and then by Sprint Corporation.
 I served with Centel as a C.O.E.
 Technician on Step-by-Step mechanical Central Office Equipment (Stromberg-Carlson XY and ITT Step-by-Step) in Copperas Cove, Florence, Lometa and Kempner, TX.
 Then spent a couple of years as a Central Office Engineer responsible for converting all mechanical Centel Offices in South Texas to Northern Telecom (NorTel) DMS-100 Digital C.O.
 Equipment.
 I joined Centel's Computer Department when it was formed in 1981 because they found out I had a borrowed Radio Shack Model I at home.
+I later became the Microcomputer Department Manager.
 I have personally built and configured many hundreds of personal computers, both IBM and clones.
 My last position was as a Data Network Administrator for Sprint Corp. with primary responsibility for building, configuring and maintaining 58 'Windows 2000' network file servers in 5 states.
 I also had co-responsibility for virus control on over 1,000 network file servers across the country.

-I spent my evenings for 3 years (1995-1998) as a disc jockey at several Country & Western Dance Halls (Honky-Tonks) in the Central Texas Area.
+I spent my evenings for 3 years (1995-1998) as a disc (CD) jockey at several Country & Western Dance Halls (Honky-Tonks) in the Central Texas Area.
 This was done after my regular job from 7PM until 2AM several days a week.
-In that time I've aquired several thousand C&W Music CD's.
+In that time I've aquired several thousand Country & Western Music CD's.
 I loved the work but dropped the after-hours profession shortly after getting remarried.

 I suffered a stroke at 2AM on 14 April 2003 which paralyzed my right side and I have been in a wheelchair since then.
 As a result of the stroke, I was forced to take early disability retirement from Sprint Corp on 01 January 2004.
 I'm relying on Social Security disability and Sprint Retirement income now.